Here are the answers to common technical support questions about Smoke Gateway.

 I have two Smoke thermometers.
 I am planning to purchase a second Smoke Gateway and I am wondering if I can run both on one app.

 Yes, you may.
-The ThermoWorks BBQ app allows you to track multiple Smoke thermometers in the same interface.
+The ThermoWorks app allows you to track multiple Smoke thermometers in the same interface.

 May I use other USB charging units with Smoke Gateway or should I only use the included charger?

 As long as the charger’s specifications are the same as the charger included with your Gateway, you may use it.
 For example, you may successfully use an iPhone charger to charge your Gateway.
 We recommend that you avoid using any of the 2 amp or “fast” chargers that come with tablets.

 Which security password type do I need to use when connecting the app on my mobile device to Smoke Gateway?

 Smoke Gateway supports WPA/WPA2 and open networks (no password required).
 WPA2 is the most current security protocol, having replaced WPA.
 Smoke Gateway does not support WEP due to the many security weaknesses discovered in 2001 and confirmed by the FBI in 2005.

 The ThermoWorks app has disconnected from my Wi-Fi network and can’t reconnect.
 What can I check?